BottleBuddy/bottle-buddy-embedded/README.md

 # Bottle Buddy Embedded
-Bottle Buddy embedded provides the source code for all the code that lives on the Bottle Buddy device.
+Bottle Buddy Embedded provides the source code for all the code that lives on the Bottle Buddy device.